Freedom Homeschooling

 Each French lesson consists of four interactive learning activities and includes audio and written text for every word or phrase that’s introduced.
 There are two levels of French lessons available—beginner and intermediate.

-Courses in Spanish, French, German, Chinese, Japanese, and Latin are available.
-The modules are made up of online text, videos, and interactive activities.
-Links to additional related resources are provided with each module.
+Courses in Spanish, French, German, Chinese, Japanese, Latin, and American Sign Language are available.
+The modules consist of online text, videos, and interactive activities.
 Assessments are not included.

 In addition to teaching the Hebrew alphabet and grammar, this website provides information about Hebrew blessings, Jewish prayers, and Jewish holidays.
 An online glossary of Hebrew and Yiddish terms is also provided.